2013–2015 detention of Al Jazeera journalists by Egypt: 2014 trial and sentencing

 Mohamed Fahmy's international lawyer Amal Clooney, hired in his own capacity and not through Al Jazeera Media Network, called the judicial process a "show-trial" in her Huffington Post Article "The Anatomy of an Unfair Trial".
 She released several statements calling on the Egyptians to release her client and urged the Qatari government and Al Jazeera to take positive steps to support his freedom and refrain from actions that hinder his cause.

 On 23 June 2014, all three were found guilty of the charges against them.
 Greste and Fahmy were sentenced to seven years imprisonment.
 Mohamed received a sentence of seven years imprisonment plus an additional three years for bullet possession which he picked up during a demonstration.
-International reaction was swift and negative.
-US Secretary of State John Kerry was highly critical of the sentences of Greste and his co-workers, terming them "chilling and draconian" and noted he had spoken to Egyptian governmental officials including President Abdul Fattah al-Sisi.
+International reactions were swift and negative.
+US Secretary of State John Kerry was highly critical of the sentences of Greste and his co-workers, terming them "chilling and draconian" and noted that he had spoken to Egyptian governmental officials including President Abdul Fattah al-Sisi.
 Al-Sisi however was unmoved.
-A day after the trial, and amidst the widespread international condemnation, the Egyptian president declared that he would not interfere with judicial rulings.
+A day after the trial and amidst the widespread international condemnation, the Egyptian president declared that he would not interfere with judicial rulings.

 Greste and his colleagues were seen internationally as political prisoners due to the nature of the trial, the lack of applicable evidence presented and the sentences.

 Eleven defendants tried in absentia, including three foreign journalists, received 10-year sentences.